davidrg/ckwin/doc/ssh-readme.md

 ## Supported Authentication Methods

-At this time password and public key authentication are implemented and work.
+At this time password, public key and keyboard interactive authentication are implemented and work.

-Keyboard interactive authentication is also implemented but didn't work when tested against OpenSSH 8.4p1 Debian-5deb11u1.
-If you want to try it out anyway, you can enable *only* keyboard interactive authentication by entering `set ssh v2 auth keyb` at the kermit prompt before starting your session.

-If you want to enable keyboard interactive authentication alongside password and public key, enter `set ssh v2 auth keyb pass pub` instead.
+There is not yet support for using ssh agents or GSSAPI (Kerberos) authentication but as both of these are supported by the ssh backend use by C-Kermit support for these may appear in a future release.

 [^1]: https://libssh.org